 The diagram below shows the filter components mentioned in this section.

-The Two Steps to Cleaning a Tri-X
+The Two steps of cleaning a Tri-X filter

 There are two parts to keeping your filter clean.
-First is removing things from the surface of the filter periodically.
+First is removing things from the surface of the filter.
 Typically, a filter should be sprayed off with a garden hose to remove the leafs and dirt on it one or two times a month with additional rinsing as needed.

 The second part of cleaning the filter is removing the oils from the filter that come from skin, lotions, or cosmetics that clog up the filter’s pores and prevent it from keeping your water clean and clear.
 This also removes mineral buildup from the water when combined with using a metal and scale product, preventing a white calcium line from forming on your tub.

 The two steps of the cleaning process are discussed in greater detail below.

 This step should be done every two to three weeks.
 A Tri-X Filter is unique in that there are two ways you can clean your filter